 Before I had the opportunity to come to Winston-Salem, I was fortunate enough to work as a Residence Life Coordinator at Towson University, which is near Baltimore, Maryland.
 I completed my graduate program in 2007 at the University of South Carolina and received a Masters of Education in Higher Education & Student Affairs.
 At my undergraduate institution, Muhlenberg College in Allentown, PA, I studied History/Government and Philosophy/Political Thought.

 Whether you are involved in Residence Life & Housing or not, I hope you stop by my office in Room 104, Alumni Hall and say hello!

 I have been with Wake Forest University since October 2004 and am very happy to be a part of the Residence Life and Housing team.
-As the Administrative Coordinator for Housing, I work specifically to help make sure students have the best experience possible living on campus.
+As the Coordinator of Housing, I work specifically to help make sure students have the best experience possible living on campus.
 In the daily course of my job, I help with a multitude of problems or concerns regarding rooms or residence halls in general.
 I have to say, working with students is the very best part of being at Wake Forest University.

 Outside of work, I enjoy spending time with my friends and family, volunteering at Brenner’s Children’s Hospital and reading as much as I can squeeze in.

 Access System Administratorreavistw@wfu.edu

 In addition to working for Wake Forest since 2007 as an access and security integrator for an outside contracted company, I bring over 12 years of experience in the programming and utilization of technical systems and electronic devices.